RushilShaw/RushilShaw/README.md

 ## Hobbies

-I really like tennis.
-I play in a local league and attended the US Tennis Open last year.
-I also really like going to the gym, playing golf with friends, and competing in chess.
-Every winter I go snowboarding in Utah.
+I play in my local tennis league every summer, and had the wonderful oppertunity to attend the US Open this year.

-Thank you for taking the time to read my profile.
+I like playing chess and have been playing since kindergarden.

+My favorite place to go is Park City, Utah where I have a great time snowboard and hit the slopes almost every year.